-The use of complex numbers is unavoidable.
+The use of complex numbers in \(\matM\) for building a $\Mprod$ which corresponds to complex product is unavoidable.
 It can be shown that no such real \(\matM\) exists. \end{example}

-\begin{proposition} The ring \(\KM\) is not a field, unless \(n=1\) or \(n=2\), since there are elements that do not have a multiplicative inverse (so it is not a division ring). \end{proposition} \begin{proof} It is easy to verify that $\KM$ defines a associative algebra over $\R$, with the scalar product defined by the usual scalar product.
-Thus, if it were a field, it is a finite dimensional associative division algebra, and by Frobenius Theorem (Theorem~\ref{thm:fro}) isomorphic to $\R$, $\C$ or $\mathbb{H}$.
+\begin{proposition} The ring \(\KM\) is not a field, unless \(n=1\) or \(n=2\), since there are elements that do not have a multiplicative inverse (so it is not a division ring). \end{proposition} \begin{proof} It is easy to verify that $\KM$ defines an associative algebra over $\R$, with the scalar product defined by the usual scalar product.
+Since $\KM = \R^n$ as a set and the algebra structure is compatible with the standard $\R$-vector space structure, we have $\dim_\R(\KM) = n$.
+Thus, if $\KM$ were a field, it would be a finite dimensional associative division algebra over $\R$, and by the Frobenius Theorem (Theorem~\ref{thm:fro}) isomorphic to $\R$, $\C$ or $\mathbb{H}$.
 However, it cannot be isomorphic to $\mathbb{H}$ since $\KM$ is commutative, while $\mathbb{H}$ is not.
 So, it must be isomorphic to $\R$ or $\C$.
-These have dimension, as a real vector space, of $1$ or $2$, so $\KM$ must have dimension $n=1$ or $n=2$. \end{proof}
+These have dimension, as a real vector space, of $1$ or $2$, so $n$ must be $1$ or $2$. \end{proof}

 We also define a partial order on \(\KM\).
 For \(\va, \vb \in \KM\), we write \(\va \Mleq \vb\) if \(\matM(\vb - \va)\) is real and element-wise non-negative.
 It is easy to verify that this is a partial order.